len0xx/Factorial.ASM/README.md

 ```
 Or just clone the current repository to get both executable and source files

+The repository was developed in Linux, so there's no way of building the executable in MacOS or Windows yet.
+Perhaps it will happen in the foreseeable future.

-To run the compiled program do this:
+To run the compiled program run this command:
 ```bash
 ./main
 ```